losrobbos/vercel-fullstack-deploy-guide/README.md

 But how do others know, who will checkout your code, what they need to put in that file?

 There you often see a sample config with dummy (non sensitive) values.

+You can e.g. call it: .env.sample.js

 Example: